hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

 https://wiki.ultimacodex.com/wiki/Ultima_Underworld_internal_formats (unknown authors)

 #### Credits
+The following credits are taken verbatim from the files shared by named projects.

+The "me" mentioned in the credits is not the author of this guide.

 ##### UW-Formats.txt from tthe Abysmal Project
    My thanks go out to Jim Cameron that started the original "uw-specs.txt" file and subsequently found out more unknown data structures and discussed